 We love to sing.
-We use three different hymnals or songbooks and know them fairly well.
+We use the Voices Together hymnal.
 Sometimes we sing with accompaniment (piano, guitar, drums).
 Sometimes we sing a cappella.
 Our music is more traditional than contemporary, though we are always adding new favorites to our “traditional” store.
 We enjoy learning and singing music from different countries and ethnic heritages.

 After the worship service ends, folks generally stand up where they are and informally greet the people around them.
 If you are a visitor, folks will greet you and find out who you are.
 Eventually everyone finds their way downstairs to the Fellowship Hall where coffee, tea and goodies await.

 Conversations continue until our Adult Sunday School class convenes.
 (There is a class for youth and a class for grade-school-age children as well.)
 Folks continue to sip their coffee and nibble their goodies as the Sunday School presentation begins.
 Often some good discussion follows.
 This is a good way to get know who folks are and what they think.

 We believe that loving God and following Jesus means being in community with others.
 We would love to have you join us!